bkaewell/self-driving-car/P3-behavioral-cloning/project_writeup.md

 ![alt text][image05]

 As expected, zero degree steering was heavily over sampled due to the loop in the training track that had more straight sections than curve sections.
-Aside from the spike in the middle of the distribution, I had a pretty decent distribution on both negative (left turns) and positive (right turns) steering angles.
+Aside from the zero degree spike, I had a pretty decent distribution on both negative (left turns) and positive (right turns) steering angles.
 However, right turns were still slightly under sampled compared to left turns.
+One way to resolve this was data augmentation.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 The final step was to run the simulator to see how well the car was driving around track one.
 With the combination of training on normal laps, recovery laps, and generalization laps, I discovered that it was not enough data to train my model to drive properly.
 There was one specific spot where the vehicle fell off the track on the first sharp right turn after the bridge.
 To improve the driving behavior in this case, I decided to augment the data for the extreme positive steering angles.
 At the end of the process, the vehicle was able to drive autonomously around the track without leaving the road.

-### Image and Data Augmentation
+### Data Augmentation

 To augment the dataset, I flipped images and angles thinking that this would eliminate the left/right data skew.
 For example, here is an image that has then been flipped: